 - Expert testimony from medical and mental health practitioners

 This evidence can point to specific acts of negligence on which we can build a case.
-For instance, transportation logs that show a violation of hours-of-service regulations can demonstrate that the operator was drowsy when driving the truck.
+For instance, transportation logs and electronic logging devices can show a violation of hours-of-service regulations and corroborate that the operator was drowsy when driving the truck.
 Drug and alcohol testing can point to impaired driving, which is high in commercial drivers.

-Evidence we gather can do more than highlight the negligent act and liable parties.
+The evidence we gather can do more than highlight the negligent act and liable parties.
 It can also bolster our argument for your compensation by showcasing your injuries and losses.
-In other words, evidence can underpin your case in crucial ways, so we will be thorough in our investigation of your crash.
+In other words, evidence can validate your case in crucial ways, so we will be thorough in our investigation of your crash.

 Building a strong case is our top priority from the beginning.
-That way, should we need to file a lawsuit to ensure you get paid what you deserve, we will be ready.
+Should we need to file a lawsuit to ensure you get paid what you deserve, we will be ready.
 This is particularly important as the statute of limitations for truck accidents in North Carolina is just three years, per G.S. §1-52.

 That may seem like a lot of time until the liable insurance company starts dragging its feet on your truck accident claim or negotiations break down.
 That amount of time also presents an opportunity to collect and preserve evidence, an opportunity that shouldn’t be wasted.